Maritime Museum Tasmania: Development

 In 1983 the museum relocated into Secheron House (built 1831), a much more appropriate location, and this also allowed the museum to expand.
 The Tasmanian Government decided to sell Secheron House in 1999, and the Museum took the opportunity to relocate and develop into a major educational institution and public attraction.

-The museum relocated to its current home, the Carnegie Building, which placed it alongside the docks of Sullivans Cove, in close proximity to both the CBD and the Tasmanian Museum and Art Gallery.
+The museum relocated to its current home, the Carnegie Building, a former Carnegie library and one of only four in Australia.
+This placed it alongside the docks of Sullivans Cove, in close proximity to both the CBD and the Tasmanian Museum and Art Gallery.
 The new expanded and modern renovated Carnegie building was opened as the Maritime Museum of Tasmania by Queen Elizabeth II on 28 March 2000.

 In 2025, Maritime Museum Tasmania took over the lease of The Semaphore Cottage and transformed it into an interpretive centre, open to the public.
 Recognised as the oldest surviving building in Battery Point, the cottage was built in 1818 as the guardhouse for the Mulgrave Battery, Hobart’s first defensive fortification.

 Exhibits

-A 1.3 m sandstone statue from about 1836 satirising Van Diemen's Land governor George Arthur, believed to have been carved by Daniel Herbert due to the style matching that of his Ross Bridge carvings, was donated in 2023 to the museum.
+A 1.3m sandstone statue from about 1836 satirising Van Diemen's Land governor George Arthur, believed to have been carved by Daniel Herbert due to the style matching that of his Ross Bridge carvings, was donated in 2023 to the museum.
 Arthur is standing, holding his penis, as a statue with plumbing arrangements thought to be part of a fountain.